-The Company's financial results are primarily affected by the relationship, or margin, between the prices for its refined petroleum products and the prices for imported crude oil, which generally accounts for a large portion of the Company's total cost of goods sold.
+The Company's financial results are primarily affected by the relationship, or margin, between the prices for its refined petroleum products and the prices for crude oil that is refined into petroleum products, which generally accounts for a large portion of the Company's total cost of goods sold.
 For example, in the six months ended June 30, 2014, crude oil accounted for approximately 52% of the Company's total cost of goods sold.